stashed/percona-xtradb/docs/clustered.md

 #### Create Repository

-Now, crete a `Respository` using this secret.
+Now, crete a `Repository` using this secret.
 Below is the YAML of Repository CRD we are going to create,

 ```yaml
 apiVersion: stash.appscode.com/v1alpha1